ivanDonadello/Fuzzy-LTLf-Conformance-Checking/README.md

 ```
 python DECLARE_exp.py
 ```
-The results will be saved in the `results` folder.
+The results are saved in the `results` folder.

 ## Remarks: A Fast Crisp LTLf Checker
 The implementation uses the Zadeh t-norm and co-norm that are the fuzzy counterparts of the AND and OR symbol in propositional logic.
 Therefore, the code can be used as a fast checker for LTLf where the truth values of the event log are just 0 or 1.